Mesh shaders

 We first need to bind all of buffers that we need for the draw call these are.

 Each meshlet gets its own workgroup.
 So countX is going to be the amount of meshlets.
+Then each invocation in that workgroup will output one triangle and one vertex.

 // first get the meshlet via the workgroup id